csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 ## Memory cache

 Memory cache is basically a small amount of scratch memory close to the CPU-core that is very fast.
-Basic idea is that when a CPU core needs to load something from the main memory, it first looks in the cache.
+The basic idea is that when a CPU core needs to load something from the main memory, it first looks in the cache.
 If the data is already in the cache, it can be fetched from the cache to the register much faster than from the main memory.
 Also, when a